|Area of Study||Type of Course||Level of Study|

 |Course Fees|| |

-2017 fees Domestic Students (i.e. Australian and New Zealand citizens and Australian permanent residents):
+Domestic students (i.e. Australian and New Zealand citizens and Australian permanent residents):

-Students not residing in Australia and for Australian temporary or provisional residents:
+Students not residing in Australia and Australian temporary or provisional residents:

 |Fee Inclusions||Fees include tuition, course materials and access to on-line resources and catering (morning tea, lunch and afternoon tea).
 Students also have access to a range of facilities and amenities provided by the University of Melbourne.|

 |FEE HELP||You may use FEE-HELP to support the payment of fees for this program of study.
 FEE-HELP is a loan from the Australian Government to cover tuition fees and is available to Australian Citizens only.
 Please check the ATO website for eligibility and further details.|